The Logstash defaults are chosen to provide fast, safe performance for most

 pipeline.workerssetting determines how many threads to run for filter and output processing.
 If you find that events are backing up, or that the CPU is not saturated, consider increasing the value of this parameter to make better use of available processing power.
 Good results can even be found increasing this number past the number of available processors as these threads may spend significant time in an I/O wait state when writing to external systems.
 Legal values for this parameter are positive integers.

 pipeline.batch.sizesetting defines the maximum number of events an individual worker thread collects before attempting to execute filters and outputs.
 Larger batch sizes are generally more efficient, but increase memory overhead.
-Some hardware configurations require you to increase JVM heap size by setting the
+Some hardware configurations require you to increase JVM heap space in the

-LS_HEAP_SIZEvariable to avoid performance degradation with this option.
-Values of this parameter in excess of the optimum range cause performance degradation due to frequent garbage collection or JVM crashes related to out-of-memory exceptions.
+jvm.optionsconfig file to avoid performance degradation.
+(See Logstash Configuration Files for more info.)
+Values in excess of the optimum range cause performance degradation due to frequent garbage collection or JVM crashes related to out-of-memory exceptions.
 Output plugins can process each batch as a logical unit.
 The Elasticsearch output, for example, issues bulk requests for each batch received.
 Tuning the

 pipeline.batch.sizesetting adjusts the size of bulk requests sent to Elasticsearch.